13+ orders placed in your location

 erythropoietin replacement therapy increases red cell synthesis in the bone marrow.

-The doctor recommends the erythropoietin test when an individual complains of the following conditions.
+The doctor recommends this test when an individual complains of the following conditions.

 - Anaemia that does not appear to be caused by iron deficiency, vitamin B12 insufficiency